Stop Genocide of Rohingya Muslims. Put Sanctions on Myanmar.

 It is high time to intervene and save the innocent lives.
 The world leaders must step in and pressurize the government of Myanmar to stop the genocide and protect the rights and lives of innocent people.

-Aaqib Banday needs your help with “United Nations General Secretary: Stop Genocide of Rohingya Muslims.
+Aqib Banday needs your help with “United Nations General Secretary: Stop Genocide of Rohingya Muslims.
 Put Sanctions on Myanmar.”.
-Join Aaqib and 51,487 supporters today.
+Join Aqib and 51,927 supporters today.